Home Long-distance paths Lake District Chiltern Hills Photographs Links Huntington's Disease Association

 The Chess Valley and Latimer House

-I took a footpath that descended through a wood, then across a meadow in the valley bottom.
+After crossing a lane the bridleway continued just inside the edge of a wood.
+At a path junction I took a footpath going right that descended through the wood.
+At the bottom of the slope, I went through a gate on the edge of the wood, and then walked across a meadow in the valley bottom.
 I crossed the road through the valley and went diagonally across another meadow, before crossing the river Chess with Latimer House on the hillside above me.
 Beyond the river was a series of fish ponds, one of which ended at a weir.

 The path descending through the wood towards the Chess Valley